shodutta92/SimuTix/README.md

 It is built as a self-contained package which requires only a default python installation to run.
 SigmaWeb was built for use in IEOR 131: Discrete Event Simulation, taught at U.C.
 Berkeley.

+##Preparation
+- In order to use SigmaWeb, you must first prepare your sigma model to be compatible.

 ##Settings
 - The `settings.json` file holds all your custom variable settings
 - Each time the server starts, it will read your file and use them throughout